SaurabhIndi/UM-Projects/README.md

 Unified Mentor Internship Projects

 Project 1: Animal Image Classification

 Project 2: Forest Cover Type Prediction

-Here's the detailed documentation for the **Image Classification of Animals** project, which you can include in your `README.md` file:

 ---

-# Image Classification of Animals
+# Project 1: Image Classification of Animals

 ## Project Overview
 This project involves building a deep learning model to classify images of animals into one of 15 distinct categories.
 The dataset consists of images for each class, and the model is designed to identify the correct animal based on the input image.
 Techniques such as Convolutional Neural Networks (CNN) and Transfer Learning are utilized to build an efficient and accurate classifier.